The Grumpies

 An introduction by Terry Bullworthy

-The first thing to understand about the Sampford Courtenay Grumpies is that it is an informal gathering of local menfolk that convenes at the New Inn on a Thursday evening to enjoy each other’s company for an hour and a half.
-There is no hierarchy, no membership or restriction as to who comes and sits with us – and no rules as such.
+The first thing to understand about the Sampford Courtenay Grumpies is that it is an informal gathering of local menfolk that meets at the New Inn for an hour or so on Thursday evenings to enjoy each other’s company.
+There is no membership, no hierarchy nor in fact any rules or restrictions as to who can join with us.
 You don’t even have to be grumpy!
-There are a couple of understandings though.
+We do have a couple of essential understandings though.
 One is that we always kick off at 6pm and the other is that you are not obliged to buy any other Grumpy a drink.

-So, accepting that The Grumpies is a structureless group, does it work?
-Well, in 2003, it was just six guys who got together and now up to 24 could make an appearance.
-There is an eclectic mix of personalities and backgrounds, which makes for variety in opinions and conversation, but, interestingly, hasn’t resulted in any cliques.
-Inevitably, there is banter and leg-pulling and the usual noisiness to be expected when a group of men get together.
+So, accepting that the Grumpies is a structureless group, does it work?
+In 2003, it was just six guys who got together, now up to 28 could make an appearance.
+An eclectic mix of personalities and backgrounds makes for variety in opinions and conversation plus the inevitable banter and leg-pulling to be expected when a group of men get together.

-Some of our current Grumpies are folk who have moved into the locality in recent years.
-Having found out about our existence and been encouraged to come along, they have enjoyed almost immediate access to the local community and quickly developed strong friendships.
-Quite valuable benefits if you are new to an area.
+Some Grumpies have only recently moved to the area.
+Having discovered us, and been encouraged to come along, they have enjoyed almost immediate entry to village community life and quickly developed strong friendships.
+Valuable benefits if you are new to a locality.

-It might take a sociological study to completely understand why The Grumpies has been a success.
-In essence, the group exists for no other objective than fellowship but that, it appears, is enough to make it work.
-Quite unintentionally, we seem to have become a local institution.
+You might need a sociological study to completely understand why the Grumpies has been such a success.
+The reality is that it exists for the simple, important objective of fellowship and that is enough to make it work.
+Surprisingly, and quite unintentionally, we seem to have become a local institution - and we have even spawned a ‘daughter’ group in the Dorchester area!

 Email me for more information: t.bullworthy@btinternet.com